19hours/sg-statutes/Acts/Penal Code.md

 It is not necessary that the finder should know who is the owner of the property, or that any particular person is the owner of it; it is sufficient if, at the time of appropriating it, he does not believe it to be his own property, or in good faith believe that the real owner cannot be found.

-Illustration

-(a)
+Illustrations

-Afinds a dollar on the high road, not knowing to whom the dollar belongs.Apicks up the dollar.
+(a)Afinds a dollar on the high road, not knowing to whom the dollar belongs.Apicks up the dollar.
 HereAhas not committed the offence defined in this section.

-(b)

-Afinds a letter on the high road, containing a bank note.
+(b)Afinds a letter on the high road, containing a bank note.
 From the direction and contents of the letter he learns to whom the note belongs.
 He appropriates the note.
 He is guilty of an offence under this section.

-(c)

-Afinds a cheque payable to bearer.
+(c)Afinds a cheque payable to bearer.
 He can form no conjecture as to the person who has lost the cheque.
 But the name of the person who has drawn the cheque appears.Aknows that this person can direct him to the person in whose favour the cheque was drawn.Aappropriates the cheque without attempting to discover the owner.
 He is guilty of an offence under this section.

-(d)

-AseesZdrop his purse with money in it.Apicks up the purse with the intention of restoring it toZ, but afterwards appropriates it to his own use.Ahas committed an offence under this section.
+(d)AseesZdrop his purse with money in it.Apicks up the purse with the intention of restoring it toZ, but afterwards appropriates it to his own use.Ahas committed an offence under this section.

-(e)

-Afinds a purse with money, not knowing to whom it belongs; he afterwards discovers that it belongs toZ, and appropriates it to his own use.Ais guilty of an offence under this section.
+(e)Afinds a purse with money, not knowing to whom it belongs; he afterwards discovers that it belongs toZ, and appropriates it to his own use.Ais guilty of an offence under this section.

-(f)

-Afinds a valuable ring, not knowing to whom it belongs.Asells it immediately without attempting to discover the owner.Ais guilty of an offence under this section.
+(f)Afinds a valuable ring, not knowing to whom it belongs.Asells it immediately without attempting to discover the owner.Ais guilty of an offence under this section.

 [Indian PC 1860, s.
 403]